Please note: You cannot graduate from the University of Mississippi Oxford Campus with a Nursing degree.

 Overview of Nursing Programs at The University of Mississippi Medical Center in Jackson, MS

-***Below is an overview of nursing programs in Jackson, MS. Student who attend Ole Miss in Oxford for their pre-requisites are not automatically admitted to the nursing program in Jackson.
+***Below is an overview of nursing programs in Jackson, MS. Students who attend the University of Mississippi in Oxford for their pre-requisites are not automatically admitted to the nursing program in Jackson.
 Admission is COMPETITIVE!
 Different nursing schools have different requirements.***

 The University of Mississippi Medical Center School of Nursing offers bachelor’s, master’s, and doctoral nursing degrees.
 All degree offered through the University of Mississippi in nursing must be completed on the Jackson, MS medical center campus.

 Students can choose which route fits their interest area.
 The University of Mississippi Medical Center offers a bachelors of science in nursing through two routes: traditional BSN and accelerated BSN.

 - Traditional BSN: A 2+2 program where you spend 2 years on the Oxford campus completing your pre-requisite courses and finish your degree on the UMMC campus in Jackson, MS or another nursing school.
 (It may take some students 3 years to complete the needed pre-requisites.)

 - Accelerated BSN: You must hold a bachelor’s degree at the time of the application due date and then will complete nursing school in 12 months for a bachelor of science in nursing.
 UMMC now offers an accelerated nursing program in Oxford, MS.

 - RN-BSN: This route is for students who hold a RN (registered nurse) degree from a community college or other institution.
 Then will complete the requirements for the BSN in Jackson at the Medical Center.